×

 If you are thinking about moving to Indonesia, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Indonesia varies depending on the location.
 Generally speaking, most basic housing in Indonesian cities can be found for a reasonable price, although prices can be higher in more populated or desirable areas.
-Additionally, the cost of renting an apartment or house in Indonesia is typically lower than that of purchasing a property," said one expat in Indonesia.
+Additionally, the cost of renting an apartment or house in Indonesia is typically lower than that of purchasing a property," remarked one member in Indonesia.

 Should I buy or rent a home in Indonesia?